Champaign DUI Defense Lawyers

 Are breathalyzers accurate?

 Not always.
-Police officers often rely on breathalyzers and trust them to provide an accurate reading of a driver’s blood alcohol concentration.
+Police officers often rely on breathalyzers and trust them to accurately read a driver’s blood alcohol concentration.
 However, breathalyzer inaccuracies happen more often than we think.
-Sadly, a breathalyzer inaccuracy can have devastating effects on a person’s life.
-A breathalyzer test is rarely questioned; the results are taken as fact and if the machine determines that a person’s BAC is above the legal limit of .08%, then the individual can face severe consequences.
+Sadly, a breathalyzer inaccuracy can devastate a person’s life.
+A breathalyzer test is rarely questioned; the results are taken as fact, and if the machine determines that a person’s BAC is above the legal limit of .08%, then the individual can face severe consequences.
 If you were given a breathalyzer test that you believe provided law enforcement with incorrect results, be sure to contact a lawyer.
 An experienced DUI lawyer will be able to evaluate your case and determine your best legal options.

 What are the penalties for a DUI?

 The state of Illinois does not take DUI charges lightly, and offenders can face serious consequences.
-A first time DUI offense is considered a class A misdemeanor and offenders may face up to one year in prison.
-Additionally, a first time DUI offender will likely have their driver’s license suspended for six months, as an administrative penalty.
+A first-time DUI offense is considered a class A misdemeanor, and offenders may face up to one year in prison.
+Additionally, a first-time DUI offender will likely have their driver’s license suspended for six months as an administrative penalty.
 A DUI conviction can also carry a fine between $500 and $2,5000.
 The penalties for a DUI will greatly increase for any repeat offenses.
 To make matters worse, a DUI conviction on your record can make it more difficult to find a job and place a strain on your relationships.
 The penalties increase if you are charged with multiple DUI offenses.
-If you are facing DUI charges, be sure to contact an attorney right away for the best chances of reducing or dropping your charges.
+If you are facing DUI charges, contact an attorney immediately for the best chances of reducing or dropping your charges.

 What should I do if I’ve been charged with a DUI?